drissamri/beautiful-jekyll/_posts/2015-05-21-spring-security-and-spring-session.md

 ## Hello Redis - a NoSQL key-value database
 We don't want to to reauthenticate every request by going to the database, this is why we will store a Session ID in Redis.
 This Session ID will be passed to the client after authenticating the first time, and from then on it can send this as a request header for all subsequent requests which will verify the user is authenticated.

-If you look at the Spring Session [documentation](http://docs.spring.io/spring-session/docs/current/reference/html5/#httpsession-redis) you'll see that they always use an `@EmbeddedRedisConfiguration` to startup an embedded Redis instance, it's pretty unclear that this is **NOT** yet available in Spring Session.
-They include some addtional classes in all their examples to get this to work, we'll have to wait for [Spring Session GitHub ticket](https://github.com/spring-projects/spring-session/issues/121) until this actually will be implemented in Spring itself.
+If you look at the Spring Session [documentation](http://docs.spring.io/spring-session/docs/current/reference/html5/#httpsession-redis) you'll see that they always use an `@EmbeddedRedisConfiguration` to start an embedded Redis instance, it's pretty unclear that this is **NOT** yet available in Spring Session.
+They included some addtional classes in all their examples to get this to work, we'll have to wait for [Spring Session GitHub ticket](https://github.com/spring-projects/spring-session/issues/121) until this will actually be implemented in Spring itself.
 For now I have a simple Configuration class that starts an instance without any customization, by using the Embedded redis depdency.

 _pom.xml_
 {% highlight xml %}